Auto-Updater

 After generating the keys, the CLI prints the private key and the public key.

-The private key must be defined as the CARGO_PACKAGER_SIGN_PRIVATE_KEY
+The private key must be defined as the CARGO_PACKAGER_SIGN_PRIVATE_KEY environment variable

 and must be treated as a secret, DO NOT share it, if it is compromised you will need to replace it immediately.